What is The Corps Network?download

 - Willingness and ability to complete all aspects of the program including conservation projects, education, training and national service.
 Members must commit to participating in all crew/team activities, including service days in local communities where applicable.

-- Effectively communicate ideas and concerns as they arise directly to supervisors, colleagues and organization staff.
+- Effectively communicate ideas and concerns as they arise directly to supervisors, colleagues and staff

-- Have the cognitive ability to learn necessary skills and apply them to effectively carry out the service work requirements
+- Have the cognitive ability to learn necessary skills and apply them to carry out service work requirements

 - Appropriately represent the Program and AmeriCorps to the public and project partners at all times.